-Have you missed more than one repayment on a credit or store card?
+Have you missed more than one repayment on a credit or loan?

 Do you owe money to friends or relatives?